 Have you heard?
-Greville Henwood, founder of GroovyKids™ Yoga, is coming back to Village Yoga this August!
+Greville Henwood, the founder of GroovyKids™ Yoga, is coming back to Village Yoga this August!

 - Learning to breathe: Breathing is a natural/involuntary process of inhaling fresh oxygen into the body and exhaling carbon dioxide out into the world.
 Not much to it, really.
 But learning to connect and even control the breath (or pranayama) children are able to bring more attention and awareness to the present moment.
 Allowing their awareness to come to their breath, children may find a sense of relaxation and even lower stress levels in today’s society.